jonahb/jira-card/README.md

 Configuration data including password is stored in plain text in `~/.jira-card/config.yml`.
 Patch to store the password in the keychain, anyone?

+## Issue-type Prefixes

+To prepend a string based on the issue type to suggested branch names, create `~/.jira-card/issue_prefixes.yml`.
+This file should contain a hash mapping issue type IDs to prefixes.

 ## Examples

 Print the key of the first issue assigned to the current user